mohitpai/journey-optimizer.en/help/using/offers/offer-library/create-ranking-strategies.md

     ![](../assets/ai-ranking-fields.png)

+    >[!NOTE]
+    >
-    The **[!UICONTROL Optimization metric]** section provides information on the conversion event used by the AI model to calculate offers' ranking.
+    >The **[!UICONTROL Optimization metric]** section provides information on the conversion event used by the AI model to calculate offers' ranking.
+    >

-    [!DNL Journey Optimizer] rank offers based on the **conversion rate** (Conversion rate = Total number of conversion events / Total number of impression events).
+    >[!DNL Journey Optimizer] rank offers based on the **conversion rate** (Conversion rate = Total number of conversion events / Total number of impression events).
 The conversion rate is calculated using two types of metrics:
-    * **Impression events** (offers that are displayed)
+    >* **Impression events** (offers that are displayed)
-    * **Conversion events** (offers that result in clicks via email or web).
+    >* **Conversion events** (offers that result in clicks via email or web).
+    >

-    These events are automatically captured using the Web SDK or the Mobile SDK that has been provided.
+    >These events are automatically captured using the Web SDK or the Mobile SDK that has been provided.
 Learn more on this in [Adobe Experience Platform Web SDK overview](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html?lang=en).

 1. Select the dataset(s) where the conversion and impression events are collected.
 Learn how to create such dataset in [this section](#create-dataset). <!--This dataset needs to be associated with a schema that must have the **[!UICONTROL Proposition Interactions]** field group (previously known as mixin) associated with it.-->